databio/bedboss/README.md

 # Documentation

-Detailed information about each pipeline can be in the [bedboss Readme](./docs/README.md).
+Detailed information about each pipeline can be found in the [bedboss Readme](./docs/README.md).